-“Nicotine from exhaled vapour can be deposited on surfaces, but at such low levels that there is no plausible mechanism by which such deposits could enter the body at doses that would cause physical harm,” said the Royal College of Physicians in its 2016 review of e-cigarette science.
+“Nicotine from exhaled vapour can be deposited on surfaces, but at such low levels that there is no plausible mechanism by which such deposits could enter the body at doses that would cause physical harm,” said the Royal College of Physicians in its comprehensive 2016 review of published e-cigarette science.

-Orders of magnitude are multiples of 10—so, 10 – 100 – 1,000 – 10,000 and so on.
+Orders of magnitude are multiples of 10—so, 10 – 100 – 1,000 – 10,000, and so on.
 What Burstyn means is that the exposure to toxic chemicals in second hand vapor is so slight as to pose no real threat.
-Whatever the risk to the vaper, it is 10 times, or 100 times, or even 1,000 or 10,000 times lower for the bystander.
+Whatever the risk may be to the users themselves, it is 10 or 100 or even 1,000 or 10,000 times lower for the bystander.

 Does that necessarily mean that vapers should feel free to vape everywhere without regard to the wishes of others?
 No!